centreon/centreon-documentation/en/connect/openid.md

 Usage of Identity Providers (IdP) is available, such as Microsoft Azure AD, Okta, Keycloak, LemonLDAP::NG or other IdP which are compatible with the Authorization Code Flow.

-Authentication via OpenId Connect is configured on page **Administration > Parameters > Centreon UI**, section **Authentication by OpenId Connect**.
+Authentication via OpenId Connect is configured on the **Administration > Parameters > Centreon UI** page, section **Authentication by OpenId Connect**.

 - **Enable OpenId Connect authentication** allows to enable or disable OpenId Connect authentication.